Key Highlights

 One of the most impressive areas where AR software is making a huge impact is the area of education.
 Medical students, researchers, practicing physicians, and hospital administrators can all benefit tremendously from the 3D visualizations, Google Glass, avatars, mixed reality, and holograms that provide a new way of interpreting medical data and visualizing the human body.

-A surgeon wearing an AR headset is able to view mission-critical patient vital signs such as heart rate, body temperature, blood pressure, and breathing rate, as well as CT, MRI, and 3DUS scan data.
+AR as an assistive tool for surgeons - A surgeon wearing an AR headset is able to view mission-critical patient vital signs such as heart rate, body temperature, blood pressure, and breathing rate, as well as CT, MRI, and three-dimensional ultrasound (DUS) scan data.
 AR tools provide medical teams with the information they need to make faster decisions at a lower cost, leading to better medical outcomes.

-AR-enhanced visualizations vastly enhance physicians’ ability to detect veins sparing patients from traumatizing and painful moments.
+AR for enhanced vein detection capabilities - AR-enhanced visualizations vastly enhance physicians’ ability to detect veins, sparing patients from traumatizing and painful moments.
 All over the medical practice landscape, AR solutions improve care by allowing practitioners to do their core jobs more quickly and efficiently.
 Laser-guided medical procedures matched with HD anatomical visualizations help doctors to be more precise in everything they do.

-As augmented reality solutions proliferate, adoption will happen on both the provider side and through patient-facing digital health apps.
+Empowering patient-centered care - As augmented reality solutions proliferate, adoption will happen on both the provider side and through patient-facing digital health apps.
 Shortly, the visual overlays of AR-enhanced software integration will vastly enhance patient visits.
-Providers can share information directly with patients during virtual holidays in a new way that will ultimately remove barriers to care and invigorate patients to take a more active role in guiding their health.
+Providers can share information directly with patients in a new way that will ultimately remove barriers to care and invigorate patients to take a more active role in guiding their health.

-• Patient-Centered Care — Researchers developed tools for evaluating patient behaviors to establish policies and care guidelines that better match person-focused care expectations.
+AR as a patient care tool - Researchers have developed tools for evaluating patient behaviors to establish policies and guidelines that better match person-focused care expectations.

 While augmented reality and virtual reality adoption may very well be in their infancy, it should be no surprise that America’s most prestigious medical facilities have already invested heavily in driving the innovation needed to make these novel technologies more accessible.